Saturnalia (horse): 2020: four-year-old season

 On his first run as a four-year-old, Saturnalia started the odds-on favourite for the Grade 2 Kinko Sho over 2000 metres at Chukyo Racecourse on 15 March when his ten rivals included Lord My Way (Challenge Cup), Last Draft (Keisei Stakes) and Nishino Daisy.
 He settled in fifth place before moving up on the outside in the straight, taking the lead inside the last 100 metres and winning by two lengths from the 40/1 outsider Satono Saltus.
 At Hanshin 28 June Saturnalia was made the 1.4/1 favourite for the 61st edition of the Grade 1 Takarazuka Kinen over 2200 metres.
 He raced towards the rear along the inside rail before being switched to the outside in the straight but despite making steady progress he was unable to threaten the leaders and came home fourth behind Chrono Genesis, Kiseki and Mozu Bello.

 In the 2020 World's Best Racehorse Rankings, Saturnalia was rated on 120, making him the equal 40th best racehorse in the world.

+Stud record

+Saturnalia started his stud duty in 2021 at Shadai Stallion Station for a fee of 6,000,000 JPY.

+Notable progeny

+Below data is based on JBIS Stallion Reports.